serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 ## Database

-The current address book application uses `mysql` you're task is to migrate it to a secure connection extension which is the [php mysqli](http://programmerblog.net/php-mysqli-tutorial-for-beginners/)
+The current address book application uses `mysql` you're task is to migrate it to [php mysqli](http://programmerblog.net/php-mysqli-tutorial-for-beginners/) extension.

 * sql.txt = Table and fields of the application.